deepencoding/deepencoding/README.md

 <img style="padding:'50px'" align="right" width="200" src="/cat.gif" alt="my GIF cat">

-🎖️ I'm Deepanshu — a self-hosted, garbage-collected, hot-reloading full-stack engineer operating at **near** real-time.
+🎖️ I'm Deepanshu, -- a self-hosted, garbage-collected, hot-reloading full-stack engineer operating at **near** real-time.

 I build Enterprise clones from scratch because “what if I'm better?”, rewrite interpreters in Rust just to flex on Java (Sorry, not sorry), and spin up FFmpeg-powered video pipelines faster than your CI can finish a lint pass (Like why is it so slow).
-My backends don’t crash — they autoscale **out of shame**.
+My backends don’t crash, they autoscale **out of shame**.

-I don't "use" Firestore and Cloud Run — I orchestrate them like a distributed symphony with Dockerized instruments and tRPC conducting the frontend.
+I don't "use" Firestore and Cloud Run, I orchestrate them like a distributed symphony with Dockerized instruments and tRPC conducting the frontend.
 My SvelteKit portfolio?
 Pre-rendered perfection with pixel-perfect SEO and Markdown-it plugins tuned tighter than your async codebase.
 And don't ask me what any of this means.

 I once replaced an entire ML data pipeline with a 200-line GStreamer shell script and a C++ face extractor running at 90 FPS, because Python had the audacity to be “interpreted”.